cristianoliveira/funzzy.nvim/README.md

 The plugin for running [funzzy](https://github.com/cristianoliveira/funzzy) the watcher inside of Neovim.

 This Neovim plugin allows you to watch for changes in files and directories and execute shell commands when they happen.
-It can be configured to run custom by using :FunzzyInit and editing the config file or run arbitrary commands for the current working directory.
+It can be configured to run custom configurations by using `:FunzzyEdit` or run arbitrary commands for the current working directory with `:FunzzyCmd`.

 ```txt
 FEATURES                                                  *funzzy-features*